If you’re a woman who has struggled with hormonal balance, chances are you’re used to hearing comments like…

 Also, please discuss any medical decisions with your physician.
 We do not recommend purchasing hormones at a store and starting on your own.
 Hormone treatment requires a very sensitive balance and going it alone can send your hormonal symphony into a chaotic mess.

-For the latest research on the benefits and risks of hormone replacement therapy, read the Estrogen Window book or visit:
+For the latest research on the benefits and risks of hormone replacement therapy, read visit the North American Menopause Society website or register for articles on Medscape.

 It is time to step up your self-care!
 If you are not managing stress well, eating well, exercising often, consuming too much caffeine, neglecting your sleep habits, or your happiness needs – you are in for a very uncomfortable experience.